towardsthecloud/aws-cdk-starter-kit/README.md

 - 📏 **Best Practice Linting & Formatting**: Adopt coding best practices effortlessly with a pre-configured Biome setup [biome.jsonc](./biome.jsonc), maintaining high code quality and consistency.
 - 💻 **Branch-based Deployments**: Deploy multiple CDK stacks to the same AWS environments based on the Git branch.
 This enables you to easily test changes when multiple developers work on the same code base.
 - 📦 **Automated Dependency Management**: Dependabot creates grouped PRs, with auto-approval for passing checks using `hmarr/auto-approve-action@v4`, streamlining updates while maintaining project stability.
+- 🧠 **AWS CDK MCP Server Integration**: Enhanced with the [AWS CDK MCP Server](https://github.com/awslabs/mcp/blob/main/src/cdk-mcp-server/README.md) for intelligent CDK guidance, construct recommendations, and real-time best practices assistance.
+- 📋 **Always-On CDK Best Practices**: The `@cdk-best-practices.mdc` rule is enabled by default to ensure you consistently follow the architectural patterns and guidelines of this starterkit project.

 ## Setup Guide